United States Secret Service Uniformed Division: Current weapons

-Like all other Secret Secret personnel, the standard sidearm for the Uniformed Division is the 9mm Glock 19.
+Like all other Secret Service personnel, the standard sidearm for the Uniformed Division is the 9mm Glock 19.
 Officers are trained on standard shoulder weapons that include the FN P90 submachine gun, the 9mm Heckler & Koch MP5 submachine gun, and the 12-gauge Remington 870 shotgun.
 The continued use of the MP5 remains a source of controversy as many other federal agencies have moved away from submachine guns altogether and replaced them with automatic rifles.

 As a non-lethal option, Uniformed Division Officers are armed with the ASP 16" expandable baton, and Uniformed Division officers also carry pepper spray and X20-series tasers.

 Units assigned to the Special Operations Branch carry a variety of non-standard weapons.
 The Emergency Response Team (ERT) is issued with the Knight's Armament Company SR-16 CQB rifle chambered in 5.56×45mm NATO.

 Uniformed Division technicians assigned to the Counter Sniper Team use custom built .300 Winchester Magnum-chambered bolt-action rifles referred to as JARs ("Just Another Rifle").
 These rifles use Remington 700 actions in Accuracy International stocks with Schmidt & Bender optics.
 CS technicians also use the 7.62mm Mk11 Mod 0 semi-automatic sniper rifle with a Trijicon 5.5× ACOG optic.